ivotron/popper2-paper/paper/paper.md

 In most cases, the workflow specification syntax for these formats is more complex from that one of Popper's, mainly due to the fact that Popper workflow's syntax is fairly minimal and high-level, so it is always the case that a Popper workflow can be written in another existing format that supports containerized workflows.
 This prevents lock-in of workflows by Popper as workflows that are written initially for Popper can be exported to other formats and executed on other workflow engines or CI tools.
 Exporting to other formats is handled by an extensible Workflow Exporter module that allows creating exporters for an arbitrary list of workflow specification formats.
-Currently, plugins for CI services like TravisCI, CircleCI, Jenkins and Gitlab-CI are implemented.
+Currently, plugins for CI services like TravisCI, CircleCI, Jenkins, and Gitlab-CI are implemented.

 # Case Study {#sec:casestudy}